luca-nik/mev_agent/exercises/first/Exercise1.md

 # Discussion Excercise 1

-To evaluate the solutions I provide it is sufficient to run the code
+To replicate the solutions I provide it is sufficient to run the code
 ```console
 example@example:~$PATH-TO-MEV_AGENT/mev_agent/exercises/first$ python3 maximize_surplus.py input.json
 ```